Learn why a 1.99%+ rate for a long term (18-24 months) may save you more than a 0% balance transfer for a short term (6-12 months).

-We can’t overstate the importance of this goal, especially considering card debt soared 15.6% during the second quarter of 2022 in a year-over-year comparison.
+The importance of this goal can’t be overstated, especially considering that card debt soared 15.6% during the second quarter of 2022 in a year-over-year comparison.
 Moreover, we predict card debt will continue to grow in 2023 due to the likelihood of additional Fed interest rate hikes.

 Given this reality, as well as our prediction that balance transfer offers may not be as generous in 2023, you should feel a sense of urgency if you’re considering a balance transfer in an effort to pay down your debt and avoid rising rates.